lpmi-13/current-projects/README.md

 - how big is the network
 - how many subnets can we have? what size can they be
 - have CIDR ranges for all of them
+- maybe also make it a fun game like rollercoaster tycoon, but you just have a datacentre that needs a bunch of services run and you have to put them all visually and connect them together (network tycoon).

 ## 97) create micromaterial to generate and test the top ten OWASP vulnerabilities
 - possibly run a scanner across 10 github repos at a time